kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 The plug-in does not scan the source codes of all Test Cases.
 Rather, the plug-in monitors the runtime behavior of Test Case A, B, C which are bundled in a specific Test Suite you executed.
 So the report can only be correct about the Test Case A, B, C. If you have more Test Case X, Y, Z which are not bundled in the Test Suite you checked, then the report can not count the references to Test Objects by Test Case X, Y, Z.

 Therefore it is recommended that you create a Test Suite.
 Any name it can be, e.g, **TS_runAllTestCases**.
-This would bundle all of your Test Cases so that the my plugin compiles reports as comprehensive as possible.
+This should bundle all of your Test Cases so that the my plugin can compile reports as comprehensive as possible.

 ## WARNING